 Installing GOAD on PROXMOX Part 1: pfSense

-Welcome!
-This tutorial will guide you through setting up Game of Active Directories (GOAD) on Proxmox.
-Continue reading here:
+This tutorial will guide you through installing Game of Active Directories (GOAD) on Proxmox.

-There is also an added additional challenge of trying to avoid detection by Trapster, our Honeypot solution with open source code available here: https://github.com/0xBallpoint/trapster-community
+An additional challenge can be added: attempting to escape detection from Trapster, our open source honeypot solution.
+The code is available here: https://github.com/0xBallpoint/trapster-community

-This guide is heavily inspired by two great tutorials, created by 0xBEN and Mayfly:
+This guide is heavily inspired by two excellent tutorials made by 0xBEN and Mayfly:

 We followed these tutorials to get started, but encountered some compatibility issues.
 That's why we decided to create a tutorial to explain our steps.

-This tutorial starts after you’ve successfully created your server and installed Proxmox.
+This tutorial starts after you have created your server and successfully installed Proxmox.

 Log in to Proxmox and make sure to change your password.
-Then you can connect to your server by ssh using ssh root@<your_ip>
+Then, you can connect to your server via SSH using ssh root@<your_ip>

-We end up on our Proxmox dashboard.
-I named my node toad, for Trapster + GOAD but you can put whatever name you want :
+We arrive at our Proxmox dashboard.
+I named my node "toad", for Trapster + GOAD, but you can put whatever name you want:

 Proxmox Dashboard